hellblazer24/Vim-Dotfiles/README.md

 # vim-neovim-config-windows
 A minimize config file for Vim and Neovim on Windows.
 Works with both Terminal and GUI version

->What do these do?
+# What do these do?

-  Well it is basically a config file to modify your vim/neovim to increase both **Appearance** and Productivity
+This is a config file to modify your vim/neovim to increase both **Appearance** and Productivity

-> What Plugins is include?
+# What Plugins is include?
 - Neovim Dashboard
 - Vim-Floatterm(Floating terminal inside vim)
 - Devicons(to add some icon into vim/nvim)